 By Telephone: If you are a Southern Union stockholder of record, you can submit your proxy by telephone by calling the toll-free telephone number on your proxy card.
-Telephone voting is available 24 hours a day and will be accessible until 11:59 p.m. on , 2011.
+Telephone voting is available 24 hours a day and will be accessible until 1:00 a.m.
+Central time on December 9, 2011.
 Easy-to-follow voice prompts allow you to submit your proxy and confirm that your instructions have been properly recorded.
 If you are a beneficial owner, please refer to your instruction card or the information provided by your bank, broker, custodian or record holder for information on submitting voting instructions by telephone.
 If you submit your proxy by telephone you do not need to return your proxy card.
 If you are located outside the United States, Canada and Puerto Rico, please read your proxy card or other materials for additional instructions.
 If you hold Southern Union shares through a broker or other custodian, please check the voting form used by that firm to see if it offers telephone voting.

 By Internet: You can also choose to submit your proxy on the internet.
 If you are a Southern Union stockholder of record, the website for internet voting is on your proxy card.
-Internet voting is available 24 hours a day and will be accessible until 11:59 p.m. on , 2011.
+Internet voting is available 24 hours a day and will be accessible until 1:00 a.m.
+Central time on December 9, 2011.
 If you are a beneficial owner, please refer to your instruction card or the information provided by your bank, broker, custodian or record holder for information on internet voting.
 As with telephone voting, you will be given the opportunity to confirm that your instructions have been properly recorded.
 If you submit your proxy on the internet, you do not need to return your proxy card.
 If you hold Southern Union shares through a broker or other custodian, please check the voting form to see if it offers internet voting.